fiskaltrust/portal-manual-doc/doc/handbook-fr/fiscal-archive.md

 ## Export fiscal archive

-:::danger **No maintenance anymore**
+:::danger **DEPRECATED**

-These manuals are no longer maintained!
+The Portal manual is no longer maintained.
+For the latest documentation, please refer to the PosDealer or PosCreator section of this site.

 In case of any questions, we encourage you to refer to our current [fiskaltrust Documentation Platform](https://docs.fiskaltrust.cloud).
 For further details, check the corresponding Knowledge Base Articles (KBA), which can be found on the fiskaltrust.Portal.